-So once you’ve found your mate and been on a date, you may find you need somewhere private to go because unless you’re part of Japan’s wacky porn industry Tokyo sex for the most part happens indoors out of the public eye.
+So once you’ve found your mate and been on a date, you may find you need somewhere private to go because unless you’re part of Japan’s wacky porn industry, Tokyo sex for the most part happens indoors out of the public eye.
 Perhaps you’ve missed the last train and a taxi to your pokey little apartment is more than the cash in your wallet.
 Or maybe you live at home (as most single Japanese seem to) and it isn’t appropriate to bring anyone back.
-Or perhaps you just fancy a change from the pokey apartment.
+Or perhaps you just fancy a change from the aforementioned pokey apartment.

 There are love hotels all over Tokyo, but a few places have a higher than usual concentration – namely, Love Hotel Hill in Shibuya, Kabukicho near Shinjuku Station, and near Uguisudani Station in the Ueno area.
 As a rule, the cheapest place is never the first one you come to.
 The hotels on the perimeter take advantage of the fact that their customers are probably as horny as hell and aren’t looking to shop around.

 Another consideration with love hotels is that you often end up getting what you pay for – the absolute cheapest option is often a poor value proposition so paying slightly more than the minimum will often get you considerably better value.

-For good deals, ether check in early evening (“rest” options disappear later in the evening, leaving only all night options) and avoid weekends where prices shoot right up.
+For good deals, either check in early evening (“rest” options disappear later in the evening, leaving only all night options) and avoid weekends where prices shoot right up.
 Also if you can read Japanese, try the website Happy Hotel: pretty comprehensive listings, user reviews plus you can get coupons for some of the hotels.
 Some hotels offer point cards – however, you might want to keep it classy and keep your point card to yourself if you are taking multiple paramours to the same spot..

-And we’ll finish today with some more creative cheap sex ‘hacks’, but first a disclaimer: The following examples could have you being arrested for indecent exposure, so these examples are hypothetical only
+And we’ll finish today with some more creative cheap sex ‘hacks’, but first a disclaimer: The following examples could have you being arrested for indecent exposure, so these examples are strictly hypothetical only.

 Karaoke and Manga Cafes